Ali1858/sciquery_advanced_rag/README.md

 To get started with SciQuery, follow these steps to set up your Python environment, install the required dependencies, and start the Flask application.

+0. **Install and run Ollama server**

+    Our RAG system uses Ollama server to deploy quantized version of Llama 3 model.
+Follow this [guide](https://github.com/ollama/ollama) to install and serve you preferred LLM

 1. **Create a Python Virtual Environment**

    First, create a virtual environment to manage your project's dependencies.
 Run the following command: